10 Best Foods for Headaches, Backed by Science

-She looked at me blankly.
-It was in that moment that I realized most people didn't know much about Mother Nature's headache remedies.
-And even fewer folks know that certain foods can even prevent headaches from coming on—and that the wrong ones can make the throbbing worse.
-Here, we take a look at foods that fall into each of these categories.
+Here, we take a look at the evidence-backed foods that can prevent and relieve headache pain.
 After you've skimmed through this list, bookmark this page so that you'll be armed with the information you need if you're stuck with a debilitating headache.

 Another tip if you're regularly plagued with pain: Keep a headache journal.
 Although there are a few classic foods that trigger and soothe headaches, everybody responds differently to diet-based remedies.
 If you write down what you've eaten both before and after your headache comes on, it can help you understand what could be triggering them and which remedies work best for you.
-For even more health hacks, check out these 60 Ways to Be Healthier in 60 Seconds or Less!
+For even more health facts, check out What Happens to Your Body When You Drink a Smoothie Every Day.

 Made up of 97 percent water, the mighty cucumber is another vegetable that can help you stay hydrated and headache-free.
 Slice some up and enjoy it with hummus or combine the veggie with some tomatoes, red onion, olive oil, red wine vinegar, oregano, and black pepper for a simple summer salad.
-For more summer salad recipes you're sure to love, check out these 30 Salad Recipes for Weight Loss.
+For more summer salad recipes you're sure to love, check out these salad recipes for weight loss.

 According to the U.S. National Library of Medicine, consuming adequate amounts of riboflavin (AKA vitamin B2) can help keep migraines at bay.
 Thankfully most cereals are fortified with the nutrient, so it's super easy to sneak it into your daily diet.
 Wheaties, Fiber One, and All Bran are all Eat This-approved and overflowing with the soothing nutrient.
 Curious which cereals to steer clear of?
-Check out our special report, The 28 Worst Breakfast Cereals—Ranked!
+Check out our special report about the unhealthiest breakfast cereals.

 If your headaches tend to sideline you for hours, you might want to consider noshing on some spicy bites to speed up the recovery process—if the pain is stemming from congestion, at least.
-If a headache is due to sinus congestion, spicy foods may help to decrease the pressure and open the airways, which helps decrease the pain, explains registered dietitian Erin Palinski.
+If a headache is due to sinus congestion, spicy foods may help to decrease the pressure and open the airways, which helps decrease the pain, explains registered dietitian Erin Palinski-Wade, RD, CDE, LDN, CPT.
 Interested in giving it a go?
-Add some hot salsa or chili peppers to an omelet or homemade burrito bowl, or give one of these 20 Hurts-So-Good Ways to Eat Hot Sauce a try.
+Add some hot salsa or chili peppers to an omelet or homemade burrito bowl, or give one of these creative ways to eat hot sauce a try.

 Magnesium, which is found in abundance in pumpkin seeds, Brazil nuts, and almonds, may ward off head pain by relaxing blood vessels.
 (Just a half cup of pumpkin seeds provides nearly 100 percent of your daily magnesium needs.)
 More fun facts on the essential nutrient: Magnesium is responsible for over 300 biochemical reactions in the body, including brain and muscle function.
 Ignore your body's need for it and you won't just wind up with headaches.
 Muscle aches and overall fatigue are also common indicators that you're not getting enough of the nutrient in your life.